-Energizer Resources Inc. (the "Company") was incorporated in the State of Nevada, United States of America on March 1, 2004 and reincorporated in the State of Minnesota on May 14, 2008.
+Our company is a State of Minnesota, United States of America incorporated entity..
 Our fiscal year end is June 30.
-The Company's principal business is the acquisition and exploration of mineral resources.
+Our principal business is the acquisition and exploration of mineral resources.
 During fiscal 2008, we incorporated Energizer Resources (Mauritius) Ltd., a Mauritius subsidiary and Energizer Resources Madagascar Sarl, a Madagascar subsidiary.
 During fiscal 2009, we incorporated THB Venture Ltd., a Mauritius subsidiary to hold the interest in Energizer Resources Minerals Sarl, a Madagascar subsidiary, which holds the Green Giant Property in Madagascar.
-During fiscal 2012, we incorporated Madagascar-ERG Joint Venture (Mauritius) Ltd., a Mauritius subsidiary and ERG (Madagascar) Sarl, a Madagascar subsidiary.
-ERG (Madagascar) Sarl is 100% owned by Madagascar-ERG Joint Venture (Mauritius) Ltd. which is owned 100% by Energizer Resources (Mauritius) Ltd. ERG (Madagascar) Sarl holds the Malagasy Joint Venture Ground (see note 7).
+During fiscal 2012, we incorporated Madagascar ERG Joint Venture (Mauritius) Ltd., a Mauritius subsidiary and ERG (Madagascar) Sarl, a Madagascar subsidiary.
+ERG (Madagascar) Sarl is 100% owned by Madagascar ERG Joint Venture (Mauritius) Ltd. which is now owned 100% by Energizer Resources (Mauritius) Ltd. ERG (Madagascar) Sarl holds the Malagasy Joint Venture Ground.
 During fiscal 2014, we incorporated 2391938 Ontario Inc. an Ontario, Canada subsidiary.
+In addition, we own a 25% interest in Ampanihy Exploration Ltd, a Mauritius company who holds a 100% interest in Ampex Sarl, a Madagascar company.
+Ampex Sarl holds the non industrial mineral rights on certain Green Giant permits.
+We have not yet fully determined whether its properties contain mineral reserves that are economically recoverable.